-Calibrate 61 pH-Sensor <> If you have an iks aquastar midi pH, the display will appear as shown on the left.
-If you have an iks aquastar midi Redox, you can jump straight to Section 7.3.2.
-Confirm your choice with enter.
+Select "pH-Sensor" and confirm your choice with Enter.
 Several general settings for the relevant sensor will be requested before the actual calibration process starts.
-The system requires a few details to compensate for the pH-sensor's dependence on temperature.
+The system requires a few details to compensate for the pHsensor's dependence on temperature.

-Tank temp.?
-63 25.0 °C If no temperature sensor is connected to your system you will be requested to enter the tank temperature manually.
-Confirm by pressing the enter key.
+If no temperature sensor (module) is connected to your system you will be requested to enter the tank temperature manually.
+Confirm by pressing the Enter key.

-Tank temp.?
-63 Input <> If a temperature sensor is connected to your system then the tank temperature doesn't have to be entered manually but can be included automatically.
+If a temperature sensor is connected to your system then the tank temperature doesn't have to be entered manually but can be included automatically.

-Tank temp.?
-63 Sensor 1 <> To do this, don't select the function "Input" but select the appropriate temperature sensor (sensor 1) with the help of the arrow keys.
-The selection must be confirmed with the enter key.
+To do this, don't select the function "Input" but select the appropriate temperature sensor with the help of the arrow keys.
+The number of the temperature sensor depends on which measurement module socket on the iks aquastar it is connected to.
+In the adjacent example Sensor 3 has been selected.
+The selection must be confirmed with the Enter key.

-Buffer temp.?
-65 25.0 °C Now you have to enter the temperature of the buffer solution.
+Now you have to enter the temperature of the buffer solution.
 If you can't measure the temperature the easiest thing to do is to let the bottle of calibration solution float in the aquarium water for a few minutes.
 The temperatures of the aquarium water and those of the calibration solutions will then align themselves enabling you to enter the temperature of the aquarium or let the temperature sensor do it for you.
 Of course it's also possible to use the temperature sensor to take a very precise measurement of the calibration solution.
 But don't forget to rinse it well with distilled water before and after doing so in order to prevent any contamination of the calibration solution and the aquarium water!
-The input is to be confirmed with the enter key.
+The input is to be confirmed with the Enter key.